-This week provides a broad overview of the establishment of philanthropic institutions, such as the Carnegie Foundation for the Advancement of Teaching, the Carnegie Corporation, the Rockefeller Foundation, the General Education Board, and the Carnegie Institution of Washington.
+This week provides a broad overview of the establishment of philanthropic institutions, such as the Carnegie Foundation for the Advancement of Teaching, the Carnegie Corporation, the Rockefeller Foundation, the General Education Board, the Carnegie Institution of Washington.

-- 1. Discuss changes in the organization of philanthropy.
-Did the rise of philanthropic institutions violate or reaffirm liberal ideas about the decentralization of power? - 2.
-How was the new institutionalized philanthropy different from the less formalized philanthropy of the nineteenth century?
-Discuss or analyze the missionaries' focus on knowledge, education, and cultural practices compared with the early twentieth-century focus on education. - 3.
-Suggest possible targets of philanthropic research-e.g. unemployment, poor housing, discrimination-and match the list you would have created with the targets of philanthropy early in the century.
-What accounts for the difference? - 4.
-To what extent did science and expertise reinforce and show continuity with established/traditional ideas?
+- Discuss changes in the organization of philanthropy.
+Does the rise of philanthropic institutions violate or reaffirm liberal ideas about the decentralization of power? - How is the new institutionalized philanthropy different from the less formalized philanthropy of the nineteenth century?
+Discuss or analyze the missionaries' focus on knowledge, education, and cultural practices compared with the early twentieth-century focus on education. - Suggest possible targets of philanthropic research-e.g. unemployment, poor housing, discrimination-match the list you would have created with the one actually composed.
+What accounts for the difference?

-- Raymond Fosdick, Adventure in Giving: The Story of the General Education Board (New York: Harper and Row, 1962). - Raymond Fosdick, The Story of the Rockefeller Foundation (New York: Harper and Row, 1952) - Barry D. Karl, "Philanthropy, Policy Planning, and the Bureaucratization of the Democratic Ideal," Daedalus 105 (1976): 129-49. - Barry D. Karl and Stanley Katz.
-"The American Philanthropic Foundation and the Public Sphere," Minerva 19 (1981): 236-270.
+- Fosdick, Raymond.
+Adventure in Giving: The Story of the General Education Board.
+New York: Harper and Row, 1962. - Fosdick, Raymond.
+The Story of the Rockefeller Foundation.
+New York: Harper and Row, 1952. - Karl, Barry D. "Philanthropy, Policy Planning, and the Bureaucratization of the Democratic Ideal."
+Daedalus 105 (1976): 129-49. - Karl, D., and Stanley Katz.
+"The American Philanthropic Foundation and the Public Sphere."
+Minerva 19 (1981): 236-270. - FOR MORE DETAILED AND FOCUSED STUDIES ON EDUCATION, PROFESSIONALIZATION, AND PHILANTHROPY: - Lagemann, Ellen C. The Politics of Knowledge: The Carnegie Corporation, Philanthropy, and Public Policy.
+Chicago: University of Chicago Press, 1989. - Lagemann, Ellen C. Private Power for the Public Good: A History of the Carnegie Foundation for the Advancement of Teaching.
+Middleton: Wesleyan, 1983.